 When working with oil tanks, water tanks, or even some bulk solids, it is important to know how your inventory is being utilized.
 Remote monitoring storage tanks measure the level of virtually any liquid in storage tanks.
 In these monitoring and management systems, fuel level data is transmitted to a host database, allowing for remote tank viewing and logistical fuel management that reduces costs associated with storage, distribution, and delivery increasing operational efficiency.
 Let us take a look at a general tank monitoring solution.

 At the tank level, sensors are used to determine how much substance remains.
 These sensors come in a variety of designs based upon the project.
-Float style sensors tend to be used in fluids that are similar in bouancy to water, while in applications involving highly-viscous materials may use a sensor that utilizes ultrasonic or infrared technology.
+Float style sensors tend to be used in fluids that are similar in bouancy to water, such as a fuel tank monitoring system, while in applications involving highly-viscous materials may use a sensor that utilizes ultrasonic or infrared technology.

 This level of equipment is responsible for the active monitoring of specified parameters.
-If the values fall outside of a specified range, or a certain point is hit, an alarm is sent back to the Master Station.
+If the values fall outside of a specified range, or a certain point is hit, an alarm is sent back to the Master Station at a central location.
 This allows for a rapid and efficient response.